Brigitte Macron: Early life

-Brigitte Macron was born Brigitte Marie-Claude Trogneux in Amiens, France.
+Brigitte Marie-Claude Trogneux was born in Amiens, in the Somme department of northern France.
 She is the youngest of six children of Simone (née Pujol; 1910–1998) and Jean Trogneux (1909–1994), the owners of the five-generation Chocolaterie Trogneux, founded in 1872 in Amiens.
-The company, later known as Jean Trogneux, is run by her nephew, Jean-Alexandre Trogneux.
-She was raised in a Catholic household.
-She attended the private Catholic school, Lycée du Sacré-Cœur, in Amiens.
+The company, now known by her father's name, is run by her nephew, Jean-Alexandre Trogneux.
+She was raised in a Catholic household and she attended the Lycée du Sacré-Cœur, a private Catholic school in Amiens.

 Career

 Macron, at the time Brigitte Auzière, taught literature at the Collège Lucie-Berger in Strasbourg in the 1980s.
 By the 1990s, she was teaching French and Latin at Lycée la Providence, a Jesuit high school in Amiens.
 From 2007 to 2015, she taught at Lycée Saint-Louis de Gonzague, in the 16th arrondissement of Paris, one of the most prestigious French private schools.
 At that institution, she was the French teacher of Frédéric and Jean Arnault, sons of French luxury business tycoon Bernard Arnault.

 It was at the after-school drama club of Lycée la Providence where she and Emmanuel Macron first met.
 She was in charge of the after-school theater club he attended when he was 15 alongside her own daughter Laurence who was in his class.
 Their relationship has attracted controversy, as she is his senior by close to 25 years, and he was a minor; Macron has described it as "a love often clandestine, often hidden, misunderstood by many before imposing itself".